smarthomej/addons/bundles/org.smarthomej.automation.javarule/README.md

 - `rules`:	Instance of org.openhab.core.automation.RuleRegistry
 - `events`:	Used to send events, post commands, etc.
 - `actions`:  Used to get and call thing actions
+- `scriptExtension`: An `Object` that can be used to import further presets

 The documented fields for `ON`, `CLOSED`, etc. are not present, since the corresponding core `OnOffType`, `OpenClosedType`, etc. are available.